How to claim back cis suffered limited company

 Once the amount to be claimed back is calculated, fill out the appropriate claim form provided by HM Revenue & Customs (HMRC).
 Make sure to provide accurate and detailed information in the form.

-See also How to repair holes in plasterboard
+See also How to make a flag

 4. Include Supporting Documents